MecatronicaUSB/uw-slam/README.md

 ```
 ### EUROC and TUM datasets

 Currently, UW-SLAM supports ground-truth visualization along with UW-SLAM results for [TUM](https://vision.in.tum.de/data/datasets/mono-dataset?redirect=1) and [EUROC MAV](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) datasets for testing.
-For these datasets, corresponding `calbration.xml` files are in the `/calibration` folder.
+For these datasets, corresponding `calbration.xml` files are located in the `/calibration` folder.

 #### EUROC

-For EUROC datasets, modify the args of the `uw_slamEUROC.launch` file in `/launch` folder to add the directory of the files.
+For [EUROC MAV](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) datasets, modify the arguments of the `uw_slamEUROC.launch` file in `/launch` folder to add the directory of the files.
 ```bash
     -d <directory of images files>                  (<EUROC directory>/mav0/cam0/data/) -c <directory of calibrationEUROC.xml file>     (<uw-slam directory>/calibration/calibrationEUROC.xml)